WHAT IS MUSIC THERAPY?

 Music therapy is a clinical intervention to support and help people whose lives have been affected by illness, injury, or disability.

-This therapy methods are used for infancy all the way through elderly.
+This therapy method is used for infancy all the way through elderly.

 At Highbury Park Music you can find one-to-one or group sessions for people of all ages (autism, learning disabilities, hearing impairment, ADHD, Parkinson, Alzheimer…)